sisinflab/STABLE-BAG/README.md

 where $\Delta=\{2,3,5,7,10,15,20\}$ and $s$ denotes instability.
 The **lambda** parameter controls the calibration--stability trade-off: small values favour a better-calibrated baseline, whereas large values favour more stable explanations.
-Since both terms are measured in years, $\lambda$ is dimensionless.
+Since both terms are measured in years, $ \lambda $ is dimensionless.
 It is a cohort-level parameter and is not changed between subjects in the test set.